-\paragraph{LLM's novel architecture generation} In this experiment, we compare the distribution of originally trained architecture sequences with the novel architectures generated by the LLM.
-We use the \textit{Arch-LLM t=1.8} model, fine-tuned on the NASBench101 dataset, which gives us the maximum number of novel generations.
-Figure \ref{fig:ori_vs_nov_cb} shows the distribution comparison for positions 1 and 2 in the sequence.
-Details of all the positions from 0 to 6 can be found in the appendix.
-This analysis demonstrates that the distribution of novel-generated sequences closely follows the original distribution, indicating that the LLM has effectively learned the distribution of the dataset.
+We compare the distribution of training architecture sequences with novel sequences generated by the transformer using \textit{Arch-VQ (t=2.4)} on NASBench-101.
+Figure \ref{fig:ori_vs_nov_cb} shows the distributions at sequence positions 1 and 2, with results for all positions in the Appendix.
+The generated sequences closely match the empirical distribution across positions, indicating that the learned autoregressive prior captures the underlying architecture distribution while still producing novel samples.